The past, present and future of image formats

 Before moving on I should also mention that GIF was big at this time.
 It can be considered a proto-PNG format, because of it's historical use in the same domain.
 GIF is from the late-80's, so it is limited to 256-colours.
 However GIF animations are widely supported, so this format lived long past it's expiry date.

-JPEG (actually named after the committee who created it), tried as early as the year 2000 to replace the original standard, with "JPEG 2000".
+JPEG (named after the committee who created it), tried as early as the year 2000 to replace the original standard, with "JPEG 2000".
 They were ultimately unsuccessful dethroning JPEG 1, despite large improvements with it's compression.
-Meaning it caused less information loss, and looked better then a JPEG image at an equivalent file size.
+It caused less information loss, and looked better then a JPEG image at equivalent file sizes.
 There was also a large range of expansions, such as the support for motion and lossless compression.
 Ultimately is was probably patents and the associated license costs that prevented JP2 from going mainstream, a lesson which would later be learnt.

 As I'm sure you understand, getting a better picture at lower file sizes is big business for the web.
 So for the better part of the 2010's we had three formats thrown at the wall, with various degrees of adoption.
 Google brought us WebP in 2010, MPEG released HEIC in 2015, and AOM with AVIF in 2019.
 One thing all these standards have in common, is that they are actually based of video codecs.
 This is due to the innovations made in that domain.
-Needless to say, all three support animation, but none of them support progressive decoding due to the fact they are video codecs.
-Transparency is also packed alongside with it.
+Needless to say, all three support motion, but none of them support progressive decoding due to the fact they are video codecs.

 WebP puts out marginally better compression in some cases.
 I don't think this format is worth the hassle.
-As Johannes Siipola pointed out in his blog post last year, a finely tuned JPEG encoder will do just as well as WebP.
-It has become widely supported, though far too late.
+As Johannes Siipola pointed out in his blog post last year, a finely tuned JPEG encoder will do just as well.
+WebP has become widely supported, though far too late.
 WebP has better lossless compression than PNG, but does worse than JPEG when it comes to hi-fi images (such as those from cameras).
 I don't see WebP used long-term since it's only purpose, the web, will simply move on to better formats once ready.

 HEIC and AVIF are far more interesting.
 They're based on far more complex codecs, so they both leave everything else behind when it comes to lo-fi images.
 AVIF shows improvement with hi-fi images, but HEIC is no better than JPEG.
 HEIC, based on H.265 video, means it's encumbered with patents (moreso then anything before it).
 So it has no support outside of Apple.
 AVIF coming from AV1, is patent-free.
 So it'll likely gain traction similar to WebP.
 Using video codecs for images has the advantage of being able to leverage, hardware accelerated decoding for better performance and battery life.
 But as we're about to find out, this might be all for nothing.